jakeelkins/rl-research/README.md

 # rl-research
-Where I was going to put all my research code for future reference...but my good code is Jake Elkins Proprietary(tm).
-Sorry bois.
+Where I was going to put all my research code for future reference...but my good code is Jake Elkins Proprietary(tm) at the moment.
+I will get this work to a spot it can have its own repo for reproduction..but when is it a good idea?

 - "I'm not a rapper I'm an adapter" - Eminem